ahsenyavas/ahsenyavas/README.md

 - ⚡ Fun fact: ...
 -->

-- 🏃‍ I am improving myself in the field of machine learning and data science.
 - 💻 I use github to share the codes I learned from the lessons and also the projects I've applied.
-- 👁️ Python, Data Science, Machine Learning.